marked-gil/goodwill-events/README.md

         * GIVEN the user has already reserved a seat/s for an event, WHEN the user clicks on the ‘Update my reservation’ button THEN the reserved seats can be cancelled and/or replaced.
     * TASKS:
         * Add a ‘cancel’ button to remove the selected seat/s
-        * Add an ‘Update my reservation’ button’ to allow the cancellation and/or replacement of the reserved seats.
+        * Add an ‘Update my reservation’ button’ to allow the cancellation and/or replacement of the reserved seats
-        * Remove the ‘reserve’ button when the user already has reserved seat/s, and show the list of seats reserved.
+        * Remove the ‘reserve’ button when the user already has reserved seat/s, and show the list of seats reserved
         * Allow reserved seats to be cancelled
-        * Add an ‘update reservation’ button is clicked.
+        * Add an ‘update reservation’ button is clicked
         * When the ‘update’ button is clicked, the 'seating' database is updated and a feedback message is flashed

-* User Story: **User Comments on Upcoming Events**
+* User Story: **User Comments on a Specific Event**
-    > As a user, I can leave a comment on the event page so that I can share my thoughts with the public about a particular event.
+    > As a user, I can leave a comment on the event page so that I can share my thoughts to the public about a particular event.

     * ACCEPTANCE CRITERIA:
         * GIVEN the user is signed-in, WHEN I add a comment on an event page THEN it will be saved in the database.